KayleePop/idb-kv/README.md

 store.get('pastas').then(value => console.log(value)) // logs "undefined"
 ```

-Returns a promise that resolves when the data is successfully deleted from the disk or rejects on indexedDB errors.
+Returns a promise that resolves with the data from the store or rejects on IndexedDB errors.

 ### _async_ close()